robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Escaping
 ''''''''

-The escape character in Robot Framework test data is the backslash (:code:`\\`), and additionally `built-in variables`_ :var:`${EMPTY}` and :var:`${SPACE}` are often used for escaping.
+The escape character in Robot Framework test data is the backslash (:code:`\\`) and additionally `built-in variables`_ :var:`${EMPTY}` and :var:`${SPACE}` can often be used for escaping.
 Different escaping mechanisms are discussed in the sections below.

 Escaping special characters